rogelioConsejo/fav-imgs/README.md

 - Delete image
 - Modify image

+## File Structure
+You will find the main method on `main.go` and the main server handler functions on `/server`.

+The core code is inside the `/gallery` folder.

 ## Architectural notes
 - TDD, 100% coverage for the back-end
 - Instead of using an existing Database technology, I created an AdHoc persistance using Json and a text file (a simple database), which is a lot easier to deploy (no need to set up SQL database), and works well with the current requirements.
 For this I use a map with automatically generated strings for IDs.